WHITE OAKS MALL

 Originally envisaged as WESTROADS MALL, the prospective complex was renamed WHITE OAKS MALL in honor of the Illinois State Tree.
 Occupying an 80-acre plot, located 3.3 miles southwest of the Illinois State House, the complex would span 896,200 leasable square feet and eventually contain 120 stores and services.

 A 2-level (143,500 square foot) Montgomery Ward was dedicated, along with fifty-nine inline stores, on March 31, 1977.
-A 2-level (117,300 square foot), Springfield-based Myers Brothers made its debut on August 2nd.
+A 2-level (117,300 square foot), Springfield-based Myers Brothers debuted on August 2nd.
 St. Louis-based Famous-Barr inaugurated their 2-level (104,200 square foot) store on August 6th.

 Among the mall's eighty-six charter stores were Osco Drug, Topps & Trowsers, Bresler's 33 Flavors Ice Cream, an MCL Cafeteria and 2-level (60,000 square foot), Springfield-based Bressmer's.
-The General Cinema Theatres White Oaks Mall Cinema I-II-III showed its first features on June 17, 1977.
+The General Cinema Theatres White Oaks Mall Cinema I-II-III showed first features on June 17, 1977.
 The in-mall venue was divided into a 5-screen house in the early 1980s.
 It was sold to the Kerasotes chain in 1988 and shuttered in September 2008.

-A 14 million dollar renovation began in January 1993, with the mall's interior given an upscale update.
+A 14 million dollar mall renovation began in January 1993, with the interior given an upscale update.
 Several decorative features were installed, such as skylights, Doric columns, pink neon signage, Lebanese black olive trees and ceramic tile flooring.
 All common area stairways were replaced by escalators and an open-air elevator now operated in Center Court.

 Moreover, store space in the southeast corner of the complex was repurposed.
 The area had been vacated in 1992, when Kohl's relocated into WHITE OAKS PLAZA (a strip center located across Veterans Parkway from the mall).
 Lower Level space was divided into inline stores.